-Our next walk will be in sunny Devon and is organised by Mike Chapman (that's him, the distinguished gentleman on the right).
-It's in his back yard so we shouldn't get lost.(In case of need ring him on 01395 225281) And also he promises there will be only "low hills", so those who moaned about the Mendips can rest easy this time.
+We were due to do this walk in June, but the local countryside wardens thought that nesting birds and a pack of Basset Hounds would be unlikely to co-exist.
+So in the hope that global warming does not encourage our feathered friends to set up home early this year, local walk leader Mike Chapman is happy to organise this one (that's him, the distinguished gentleman on the right).
+It's in his back yard so we shouldn't get lost.(In case of need ring him on 01395 225281) And also he promises there will be only "low hills", so those who moaned about some of the wee hills we happen across in Somerset can rest easy this time.

 Directions from M5: